Di-Weng/di-weng.github.io/index.md

 layout: default
 ---

 #### &ensp; &ensp; Hi, I am a bachelor degree candidate in Beihang University under supervision of Professor [Jichang Zhao](http://zhaojichang.cn/).
 My current work is about NLP and data visualization by python.
-Data visualization is of great interest to me, so I hope to be a data visualization！
+Data visualization is of great interest to me, so I hope to be a data scientist！

 ## Working Projects